 Complete entrance counseling and your master promissory note.

-If you’re a new Bethel borrower, you must complete loan entrance counseling and a master promissory note (MPN).
+If you’re a new Bethel borrower, you must complete both loan entrance counseling and a master promissory note (MPN).
 Be sure to select "Complete Master Promissory Note" and "Complete Entrance Counseling."
 Please note—completing the "Financial Awareness Counseling" does not satisfy the loan entrance counseling requirements.

 Request your loan amount.